Umbrellas are available, as the tours run rain or shine.

 Indulge in delicious heart-filled baking, local cheese, paired with a small 1/2 glass of wine.

 Walk the area and discover public art plus the art off the beaten path.
-Discover where some of the area's art galleries are located to visit at a later time.
+Discover where some of the area's art galleries are located to visit after the tour as well.

 Yes, advance ticket purchase is required.
 To maximize your chances of getting the date, time, and number of tickets you prefer, please book well in advance.